GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Introduction

-In this work, we propose \MNAME~(Figure~\ref{fig:glacial}), which stands for a ``Granger and LeArning-based CausalIty Analysis for Longitudinal studies.'' \MNAME~combines GC with a practical machine-learning based approach to test for causal relationships between multiple variables in a longitudinal study. \MNAME~extends GC to longitudinal studies by treating each individual's trajectory as an independent sample, governed by a shared causal mechanism that is reflected in the temporal dynamics.
-Thus, by applying a standard train-test setup with hold-out individuals, \MNAME~can test for effects of causal relationships in expectation. \MNAME~leverages a single multi-task neural network, trained with input feature drop-out, to learn nonlinear relationships in time-varying data, while handling missing values.
-Thus, although neural networks have been used in the past for causal discovery, \MNAME~allows us to efficiently test for causal relationships in a large number of variables in real-world data where timepoints may be sampled irregularly and may contain missing values.
-Furthermore, \MNAME~also implements additional post-processing steps to account for indirect causes and resolve the directionality of detected ambiguous associations.
-Extensive experiments using both synthetic and real longitudinal data show that \MNAME~can infer relationships accurately even in challenging real-world scenarios with sparse observations, a large number of variables and direct causes, and a large degree of missing data.
+In this work, we propose \MNAME~(Fig~\ref{fig:glacial}), which stands for a ``Granger and LeArning-based CausalIty Analysis for Longitudinal studies.'' \MNAME~combines GC with a practical machine-learning based approach to test for causal relations among multiple variables in a longitudinal study. \MNAME~extends GC to longitudinal studies by treating each subject's trajectory as an independent sample, governed by a shared causal mechanism that is reflected in the temporal dynamics.
+This treatment is similar to prior works where subjects are assumed to be independent samples in longitudinal data analysis~\citep{hernan2020causal}.
+By applying a standard train-test setup with hold-out subjects, \MNAME~can test for effects of causal relations in expectation.
+Critically, \MNAME~infers causal relationships based on interrogating predictive accuracy and not a direct analysis of model weights, which is common in existing association-based GC methods. \MNAME~employs a single multi-task neural forecasting model, trained with input feature drop-out, to learn nonlinear relationships among all variables in time-varying data.
+The model also handles missing values using model interpolation.
+Thus, although neural networks have been used in the past for causal discovery, \MNAME~efficiently tests for causal relations of a large set of variables in data where timepoints may be sampled irregularly and may contain missing values.
+The efficiency and flexibility of \MNAME~make it applicable to real-world multi-modal medical imaging studies with many variables.
+Furthermore, \MNAME~includes post-processing heuristics to account for indirect causes and resolve the directionality of detected ambiguous associations.
+Extensive experiments on synthetic data and real data from a longitudinal medical imaging study show that \MNAME~can infer relationships accurately even in challenging real-world scenarios with sparse observations, a large number of variables and direct causes, and a large degree of missing data.
+Although a specific model was used in our experiments, \MNAME~is model-agnostic.